elaforge/karya/doc/overview.md

 into another score to produce new parts.
 The generated score can then be further edited, and changes to the original source will be merged into the modifications, to a limited degree.
-For instance, a part that mirrors another with added idiomatic ornaments plus hand tweaks, a series of repeats which all have individual variations, or a whole section which is the reverse of another section, edited to sound better.
+For instance, a part that mirrors another with added idiomatic ornaments plus tweaks, a series of repeats which all have individual variations, or a whole section which is the reverse of another section, edited to sound better.

 - [REPL](repl.md.html).
 All non-GUI interaction is through a command-line interface, so you can do complicated transformations by writing a function.